monperrus/fun-with-travis/README.md

 Describes experiments with using Travis.

+### How does Travis handle cache files?

+To answer this, set up a travis file with cache and add `cat $0` to the script [proof](https://travis-ci.org/monperrus/fun-with-travis/builds/653865446).

+You'll see that:
+* Travis fetches and uploads the cache files from Google storage `https://travis-cache-production-org-gce.storage.googleapis.com` where the bucket id is the Travis repo id and Travis publick key is `GOOGZFGMULTAVLI3C63H`, eg  the cache url is `https://travis-cache-production-org-gce.storage.googleapis.com/105377138/test/cache--linux-xenial-e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855--rvm-default--gemfile-Gemfile.tgz?Expires=1582393178&GoogleAccessId=GOOGZFGMULTAVLI3C63H&Signature=oSFR4uHZqTicXNT40ovlARQQuFs`
+* The URL requires the three parameters `Expires`, `GoogleAccessId` and `Signature` ([documentation](https://simplebackups.io/blog/google-cloud-storage-signed-urls-the-easy-way))
+* When a cache is needed in subsequent builds, Travis re-generates a new URL with a good signature and new time based on their secret
+* conclusion: it is possible to access the cache from outside Travis by reading the url at `cache\ push` but not beyond the expiration date
+* optional: travis a tool called `casher` available at <https://build.travis-ci.org/files/casher>

 ### How to push to github directly from Travis?

 For a single file, one way is to call the travis API as follows (with the environment variable GITHUB_AUTH_TOKEN set).
 Don't push to the same branch directly or this trigger an infinite recursion of travis calls.